lidormalicb/PuzelBluck-Game/README.md

 # My-Projects
-Hare in GitHub have all My Projects, You can use for free
+Here are all my projects, you can use them for free

 ## Game Project
 - PuzelBluck Game.